-Embassy of the Republic of Congo 1720 16th St NW, Washington, DC 20009 (202) 726-0825
+Embassy of the Republic of Congo 1720 16th St NW Washington, DC 20009 (202) 726-0825

 The embassy recommends that you have your passports sent and returned by FedEx.
-If everything is in order, normal embassy processing time is 2 weeks.
+If everything is in order, normal embassy processing time is 3 business days.
+You do not need to pay for a visa handling or expedited service, as long as you have 2 weeks left before departure.
 When your passport is returned, keep your yellow International Certificates of Vaccination booklet with it.